dcunited001/dcunited001.github.io/_posts/2016-06-23-if-i-had-the-chops-to-write-my-daedalian-magnum-corpus.md

 No Longer Human is told in the form of notebooks left behind by the main character.
 - why did the author choose this style?

-#### Cantebury Tales

-- style of a collection of small stories from the same era or series of events
-- countless works embody this style of form
-  - death note anime
-  - sin city

 #### Gargantua and Pantagruel